Ontario Archaeology - Home

 Museum of Ontario Archaeology __ "The Museum of Ontario Archaeology is a unique Canadian museum devoted to the study, display, and interpretation of the human occupation of Southwestern Ontario over the past 11,000 years."
 Exhibits, programs, maps, volunteer information, more. - illustrated - From uwo.ca - http://www.uwo.ca/museum/index.html

-Ontario Archaeological Society __ These are the home pages of the Ontario Archaeological Society. - http://www.ontarioarchaeology.on.ca/
+Ontario Archaeological Society __ These are the home pages of the Ontario Archaeological Society from which you may access a wealth of information. - http://www.ontarioarchaeology.on.ca/

 Rainy River Burial Mounds __ "The Rainy River Burial Mounds archaeological sites are located on the Canadian bank of the Rainy River in Ontario.
 They were built by the Laurel and Blackduck peoples between the early Christian era and the early historic period."
 A brief article. - From thecanadianencyclopedia.com - http://www.thecanadianencyclopedia.com/index.cfm?PgNm=TCE&Params=A1ARTA0006665